 Sweetest Day is growing more popular throughout the country.
 Acknowledged in the Midwest, it is celebrated on the 3rd Saturday of October.
-Michigan, Illinois, Wisconsin and Ohio residents pass out small presents, cards, flowers, candy and good wishes to anyone they feel is “sweet”, no matter their relationship to them.
-Romantic Sweetest Day ideas fly through stores and the Internet, in hopes that candy sales, gift ideas, cards and flower sales all go up for this romantic holiday.
+Michigan, Illinois, Wisconsin and Ohio residents pass out small presents, cards, flowers, candy and good wishes to anyone they feel is “sweet", no matter their relationship to them.
+Romantic Sweetest Day ideas fly through stores and all over the Internet, in hopes that candy sales, gift ideas, cards and flower sales all go up for this romantic holiday.

 The Sweetest Day wasn't started to show your romantic side to your loved one however.
 It holds a history of showing love to all humanity that needs it.
 The history of Sweetest Day may surprise you!

 The basic principle of Sweetest Day does not pertain to religious beliefs either, but more of a belief that humans should be good and kind to each other.
 The history of this holiday traces back decades ago, to a man that had a good heart.

 In 1921, the story that follows was printed in the Plain Dealer of Cleveland, delighting readers everywhere.
 The tale was not of another holiday